asrajavel/Interview-Prep/README.md

 >Keep in mind - Nobody can clear every single interview round they give.
 Learn from the mistakes and move on.

 ## My stats - 2024 job switch
-These stats do not include the time spent on books in the starting of the Preparation section.
+These stats do not include the time spent on books mentioned in the starting of the Preparation section.

 Years of Exp: 7.5
 Previous company: Flipkart